HongSeokWon-git/ReMADE-14/README.md

 ## Dataset Structure

-Each scenario contains:
+- Each MSA scenario is saved as a folder
-- `.pcap` file with merged multi-stage attack traffic
+- Each folder contains **multiple `.csv` files**, each holding **50,000 records**
-- `metadata.txt` with stage-wise annotations (start time, end time, type, description)
+- Each row includes preprocessed features and a corresponding label (e.g., normal or specific attack stage)
-- (Optional) `.csv` version for ML/DL model training
+- Stage-wise metadata is provided separately for reference

 | Scenario | Attack Stages                                  |
 |----------|-------------------------------------------------|